Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/exercises.md

 **Exercise:** Another way to reduce the dimension of a dataset is to eliminate features from the dataset.
 Apply k-NN with *k* equal to 1 and cross validation with *f* equal to 10 to the [iris flower dataset](../downloads/iris.csv) using only the two features petal width and petal length.
 Then, run the same classifier on your own choice of two iris features to obtain a confusion matrix.
 How do the results compare against the result of the previous exercise (which used PCA instead of feature elimination) and those from using [all four features](training#a-first-attempt-at-quantifying-the-success-of-a-classifier)?
 {: .notice--success}

-## More classification of our WBC image dataset
+## More classification of WBC images

 Exercises coming soon!